SOUTH CAROLINA WRONGFUL DEATH FAQ

 - The bystander and the victim must be closely related

-- You must contemporaneously perceive the accident; and
+- The bystander must contemporaneously perceive the accident; and

 - The emotional distress must both manifest itself by physical symptoms capable of objective diagnosis and be established by expert testimony.

-In South Carolina, the surviving spouse and the children of the deceased who have died due to someone else’s negligence, recklessness, or intentional act, can recover damages for the loss of the ability to enjoy the deceased through their lifetime.
-This type of claim is in favor of the surviving spouse and not the estate.
+In South Carolina, the surviving spouse a person who has died or been seriously injured due to someone else’s negligence, recklessness, or intentional act, can recover damages for the loss of spousal services.
+This type of claim is called a loss of consortium claim and is owned by the surviving spouse and not the estate.

 IS THERE A TIMELIMIT TO FILE A WRONGFUL DEATH CLAIM IN SOUTH CAROLINA?

-In South Carolina, unless a special rule is put in place, you must file your claim for wrongful death within 3 years of the date of death.
+In South Carolina, unless special circumstances exist, a person must file their claim for wrongful death within three (3) years of the date of the event death, or within two (2) years if the death was caused by a governmental entity.
 There are circumstances, however, that may affect the point in which the South Carolina statute of limitations begins to elapse.

-Discovery Date Rule: If at the time of your loved one’s death it wasn’t possible to know that negligence caused the death, but new evidence or knowledge is found, the statute of limitations begins to run as of the date you should have known.
+Discovery Date Rule: If at the time of your loved one’s death it wasn’t possible to know that negligence caused the death, but new evidence or knowledge is found disclosing the negligence, then the statute of limitations begins to run as of the date you should have known of the conduct giving rise to the action.

 Tolling: As set by either statute or court decision, certain circumstances pause, or “toll” the statute of limitations under those circumstances no longer apply.
 For example, a child who is a minor may bring an action for negligence when the minor is within 3 years of turning 18, regardless of when the negligence took place.